MechanicalRock/mechanicalrock.github.io/_posts/2020-09-15-data-sharing-at-scale.md

 In this blog post we are focusing on the cross-account sharing of Lake Formation, therefore the assumption is you have already ingested your data from the source into an S3 bucket.

-Let’s get a starting point, which would be our source bucket and a Glue database for putting our catalog objects into.
+Our starting point will be our source bucket and a Glue database for putting our catalog objects into.
 The following CloudFormation snippet will create those resources:

 ```yml
   MySourceDataStore: